 With an overbearing mother from whom I dearly needed distance, I wanted to be myself, make my decisions, and face my life squarely as the primary player on my own stage.

 I dated sporadically during my twenties and early thirties – studying, working, enjoying friendships.
 I traveled and pursued my passions.
-In retrospect, I lived those years more like a man than a woman, in many respects.
+In retrospect, I lived those years more like a man than a woman.
 I had no grand plan to marry or have children, and if relationships happened, great!
 If they didn’t, I was leading an interesting life and answering to no one but myself.

 At the time, I wasn’t even considering surrendering my role as provider.
-It had defined me for decades, I enjoyed the mental stimulation, I was vested in my hard-won career.
-However, I restructured and downsized my working life to the extent I could, in order to accommodate parenting my children.
+It had defined me for 15 years, I enjoyed the mental stimulation, and I was vested in my hard-won career.
+However, I restructured and downsized my working life to the extent I could in order to accommodate parenting my children.
 I had seen my mother’s financial dependence on my dad, and it wasn’t pretty.
 I didn’t want to go there.

-Would I have preferred to work fewer hours for pay while raising my kids?
+Would I have preferred putting in fewer hours for pay while raising my kids?
 Absolutely.
 Though I tried, it didn’t work, and I came around to accepting (and tolerating) meager amounts of sleep while spreading myself very thin.

 Life After Divorce: Prince Charming, You Say?